garthtarr/howto/DigitalOcean.md

 ## Install git

-I find the best way to move shiny apps between my computer and the server is to use git (specifically github).
+I find the best way to move shiny apps between my computer and the server is to use git (and specifically Github).

 ```
 sudo apt-get install git